columbiaprep/adv-csp-fall2025-lab1/README.md

 ## Lab 2: Adding Styles

 By end of class, you must style your component according to the below style guide.
+Utilize the documentation available at [Tailwind CSS](https://tailwindcss.com/docs/styling-with-utility-classes) to help you in your mission. **Choose the same component you started in Lab 1**

 | Role | Color Name | Example Tailwind Class |